network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Second, the TLS round-trip-time (noted `tls_f`).
 For this, it is important to note that different TLS versions have a different number of round-trips.
 Thus, the TLS establishment time needs to be normalized to the number of round-trips the TLS handshake takes until the connection is ready to transmit data.
+In the case that TLS is not being used, it is undefined.
 And third, the HTTP elapsed time between issuing the GET request for a 1-byte object and receiving the entire response (noted `http_f`).

 Self probes will provide a single data-point that measures the duration of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and when the full HTTP response has been received (noted `http_s`).
+For cases where multiplexing GET requests into the load generation connections is not possible (e.g. due to only HTTP/1.1 being available), the TCP stack estimated round-trip-time can be used as a proxy or substitute value.

 `tcp_f`, `tls_f`, `http_f` and `http_s` are all measured in milliseconds.